Mayukhdeb/euro_project_old/README.txt

 -----------------------------------------------------------------------------------------------------------------------------

-improvements I will work on
+Improvements I will work on

 -- RGB input

 -- joystick input by python for smoother steering

--- vehicle detection and avoiding
+-- vehicle detection using opecCV and some avoiding mechanism while trying to stay on the road.

 -- larger and a higher resolution training dataset (maybe use the original 800*600 matrix)

--- use a better neural network model, something better than alexnet maybe
+-- use a better neural network model, something better than alexnet maybe (using PyTorch maybe)

+-- using a time dependent input model instead of the one_hot input model I'm currently using.

+instead of taking just [ 1, 0, 0] when 'A' is pressed, I want to take [ (phi*time_pressed), 0 , 0 ]

+where phi = some sensitivity parameter that I'll set

+time_pressed = the amount of time the key was pressed for.